We are looking for passionate, skilled, and hands-on people who want the freedom and opportunity to solve the real problem in AI today.

 Linguistics and Knowledge Representation

 Ariel is a research scientist at Elemental Cognition focusing on linguistic annotation and the interfaces between linguistic knowledge and formal knowledge representations.
 She has almost twenty years of experience with annotation of multiple kinds, both linguistic and non-linguistic.
 Prior to joining Elemental Cognition, she was a research associate at the CUNY Graduate Center and an annotator for Nuance Communications.
 She received a PhD in linguistics from the University of Pennsylvania in 2011, where she concentrated on formal historical morphosyntax, and also holds an MPhil in traditional philology from the University of Oxford (2005) and a BA in linguistics and classics from the University of Pennsylvania (2003; summa cum laude).
+Her Erdős number is five.

 Software Engineering and Symbolic AI Research